 Nancy Pelosi defends progressives amid reconciliation fight

-'I'm respectful of everybody's point of view,' the House speaker said
+House speaker said, 'I'm respectful of everybody's point of view'

 House Speaker Nancy Pelosi, D-Calif., on Sunday defended progressives amid party infighting over the bipartisan infrastructure bill and budget reconciliation bill after blowing past several deadlines and quickly approaching another.